 TIPS FOR TYPE OF CAKE TO PURCHASE FOR CAKE SMASH

 It would be amazing to have this super fancy cake for the cake smash.
 My advice?
 Keep it simple.
 When you go to a professional baker they use fondant frosting.
-Fondant frosting is really hard for kids to break through on a cake.
-Also, it doesn't really taste good.
+Fondant frosting is really hard for kids to break into and destroy a cake.
+Also, (truth here)it doesn't really taste good.
 Keep the cake ingredients to soft frosting, and whipped creams.
 I have found over the years, that really sugary and butter cakes, don't go over well with kids.
 What does go over well are the whipped cream cakes.
 They are easy to smash, and make the mess for fun photos.
 Also, try and keep the cake to just a cake.
 No cute prop on top.
 Kids tend to get distracted easily and if they find a toy on top, it's a deal breaker.

 I let the parents tell us what theme they want for the first birthday cake smash photos.
 Pink and Gold is super popular with the girls right now, and boys tend to go for Mickey Mouse.
 I can pull anything off.
 I just need enough time to pull the props together.
 One thing that makes our cake smash sessions different is I keep it SIMPLE.
 I don't want 400 props.
 I want the feel of the theme and three items.
 When you add to many props around a baby, they lose focus and the entire point of the shoot is lost.
 You end up prying props from the babies hands and then the baby cries.
 I have found it works best to have a backdrop with something hanging that says Happy Birthday and a little prop off to the side.
 Simple truly works best, but I am happy to add whatever you want.
 This is just my professional opinion.